-The application process takes approximately 24 to 72 hours from the time it is submitted to allow for prior credits evaluation and generation of personalized curriculum.
-We email materials upon receipt of tuition fee or initial down payment, and $40.00 registration fee.
-Welcome email will include, but not be limited to, welcome information, course work and the book order information.
+The application process takes approximately 24 to 72 hours from the time it is submitted to allow for prior credits evaluation and generation of a personalized curriculum.
+We email materials upon receipt of the application fee, tuition fee or initial down payment.
+A welcome email will include, but not be limited to, welcome information, coursework, and a text source guide to assist with book order information.

 32. How often are materials sent to me?
 How do I know what order to follow?

-Students paying for program in full receive 5 courses upon enrollment.
+Students paying for a program in full receive up to 5 courses upon enrollment.
 Courses can be done in any order.
-Students paying monthly on the installment plan receive monthly as they pay their installment payments.
+Students paying monthly on the installment plan receive a course monthly as they pay their installment payments.
 It is recommended that each course is submitted for grading as soon as it is completed.
-If a student works faster than the payments are being applied to the tuition balance, he or she may call in to make additional payments and receive additional course work.
+If a student works faster than the payments are being applied to the tuition balance, he or she may call in to make additional payments and receive additional coursework.
 The last course will NOT be sent until all financial obligations are met.
-Courses are sent in numerical order, unless otherwise specified by the student.
+Courses are sent in numerical order unless otherwise specified by the student.

 33. Do I have to complete everything I see that is listed with the ND program?

-No. Students do not have to complete every course listed under the ND program.
+No. Students do not have to complete every course listed under the ND program elective list.
 A personalized curriculum is provided for each student based on prior academic and/or life experience.
 All programs have elective choices.
 Refer to our website or catalog for the entire curriculum information, which includes the electives choices.